SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_TT4030_HTTP.md

 ## About

-The Tandberg TT4030 HTTP driver is used to monitor a Tandberg TT4030 device.
+The Tandberg TT4030 HTTP connector is used to monitor a Tandberg TT4030 device.
 The information is divided in several categories that are displayed in different pages.
-The driver uses HTTP to communicate with the device.
+The connector uses HTTP to communicate with the device.

 ## Installation and configuration

 ### Creation

-This driver uses a **Serial** connection and needs the following user information:
+This connector uses a **Serial** connection and requires the following input during element creation:

 **SERIAL CONNECTION**: